AlexanderBuzz/xrpl-php/docs/quickstart.md

 print_r($result);
 ```

-### Issuing a Payment
+### Transaction example - Issuing a Payment

 In this more complex example, we create two Wallets from their corresponding Seeds and issue a Payment from one to the other.

 ```php
 use Codedungeon\PHPCliColors\Color;